Michael of Ephesus

-Michael of Ephesus or Michael Ephesius (Μιχαήλ Ἐφέσιος; fl. early or mid-12th century AD) wrote important commentaries on Aristotle, including the first full commentary on the Sophistical Refutations, which established the regular study of that text.
+Michael of Ephesus or Michael Ephesius (Μιχαὴλ ὁ Ἐφέσιος; c.
+1050 – 1129) was a Byzantine scholar.
+He wrote important commentaries on Aristotle, including the first full commentary on the Sophistical Refutations, which established the regular study of that text.

 Life

 Little is known about Michael's life.
-He worked in the philosophy college, of the University of Constantinople.
+It is known that he worked in the philosophy college of the University of Constantinople.
 Together with Eustratius of Nicaea, he was part of a circle organized by Anna Comnena.
 As Michael suggests at the end of his Parva Naturalia commentary, his goal was to provide coverage of texts in the Corpus Aristotelicum that had been neglected by earlier commentators; this was "part of a cooperative scholarly undertaking conceived and guided by Anna Comnena."

 The fanciful suggestion that the Aristotelian commentator was none other than Michael VII Doukas, making good on his tuition under Michael Psellos (who was apparently not Michael of Ephesus' teacher) and turning after his abdication to scholarship as the archbishop of Ephesus, is no longer taken seriously.

 Work

-Michael's breadth is remarkable, and his interpretive method has been compared to that of Alexander of Aphrodisias; the commentary on Metaphysics Books 7-14 attributed to Alexander is considered to be his work.
+Michael's breadth is remarkable, and his interpretive method has been compared to that of Alexander of Aphrodisias; the commentary on Metaphysics Books 7–14 attributed to Alexander is considered to be his work.
 Michael's commentaries draw on Neoplatonist ideas and on the exegetical tradition of Stephen of Alexandria.
 At times they allude to contemporary Byzantine matters and include criticism of the emperor and of the current state of education.